oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/artifacts/ts/Greeter.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/artifacts/ts/Greeter.ts)

-This code is part of the Alephium-web3 project and provides a contract factory and instance for the Greeter smart contract.
+This code is part of the Oxygenium-web3 project and provides a contract factory and instance for the Greeter smart contract.
 The Greeter smart contract is a simple contract that allows users to set and get a greeting message.

-The code imports various types and functions from the "@oxygenium/web3" library, which is used to interact with the Alephium blockchain.
+The code imports various types and functions from the "@oxygenium/web3" library, which is used to interact with the Oxygenium blockchain.
 It also imports the GreeterContractJson file, which contains the ABI (Application Binary Interface) of the Greeter smart contract.

 The code defines a namespace called GreeterTypes, which contains custom types for the Greeter smart contract.
 The Fields type defines the fields of the contract state, which in this case is just a single field called btcPrice of type bigint.
 The State type is a ContractState object that contains the current state of the contract.
 The CallMethodTable type defines the methods that can be called on the contract, which in this case is just a single method called greet that takes no arguments and returns a bigint.
 The CallMethodParams and CallMethodResult types are used to define the parameters and return type of the greet method.
 The MultiCallParams and MultiCallResults types are used to define the parameters and return type of a batch of method calls.